jharmison-redhat/compliance-operator-learning/WIP.md

 Remainder outline:

-- ComplianceSuite is a collection of Scan definitions that are paired together, but they're very low level
-- `cat 02-compliancesuite.yaml`
-- `oc apply -f 02-compliancesuite.yaml`
-- `oc get compliancesuite -w`
 - Results in here are nice if you know k8s - your auditors want checkfiles
 - `oc get pvc`